-Wrapping a handlebar with tape is a task that sounds simple enough—until you try to do it.
-Use this guide from the book Bike Mechanic: Tales from the Road and the Workshop and get to work!
+Use this guide from the book Bike Mechanic: Tales from the Road and the Workshop and learn how to wrap a handlebar.
+(Find more bike maintenance tips here.)

 Before you start: